-- Convenience and comparison retail that is permitted in the Town and Village Centres. - High Intensity Employment permissible within the high intensity employment land use area. - Retail Warehousing
+- Convenience and comparison retail that is permitted in the Town Centre Core and Village Centres. - Strategic Urban Employment (SUE) and UrbComm as High Intensity Employment permissible within these land use areas and the Town Centre Core. high intensity employment land use area. - Retail Warehousing.